hu-macsy/lama_old/scai/kregistry/doc/KernelTrait.rst

    struct template_function_name
    {
        typedef res_type ( *FuncType ) ( T1*, const T2*, T3 );
-       static const char* getId() { return „template_function_name"; }
+       static const char* getId() { return "template_function_name"; }
    };

-A kernel trait is a struct that is introduced for the following reasons:
+A ``KernelTrait`` is a struct that is introduced for the following reasons:

- * it avoids misspelling of function namesr; different strings used for registration and access will not be detected at compile time, but different struct identifiers.
+- it avoids misspelling of function names

+  - different strings used for registration and access will not be detected at compile time, but different struct identifiers.

- * The same is true for the correct signature, i.e. functions are never registered and used with different signatures.
+- The same is true for the correct signature, i.e. functions are never registered and used with different signatures.

- * They are used for Doxygen documentation of the function behavior
+- They are used for Doxygen documentation of the function behavior

-Multiple kernel traits might be grouped for kernel routines used in a certain module.
+Multiple ``KernelTrait`` might be grouped for kernel routines used in a certain module.
 The name of the group should appear as prefix in the id of the kernel routines.

 .. code-block:: c++